learlab/itell/apps/demo/content/textbook/17-putting-ethics-into-practice.md

     correct: true
   - answer: "d.\tParticipants’ private data was not kept confidential"
     correct: false
-- !Structured
-  question: "6.\tWhich of the following would demonstrate a violation of informed consent?"
+- question: "6.\tWhich of the following would demonstrate a violation of informed consent?"
   answers:
   - answer: "a.\tThe researcher does not explain the potential harms of a study"
     correct: false